 - Fabricated box beams

 This is a rendering of a curved stringer stair.
 The stringers are the supports at the perimeter of the treads.
-The picture above shows an open riser, but these stairs can have closed risers as well.
+The picture shows an open riser, but these stairs can have closed risers as well.

 This is a rendering of a curved metal stair with closed risers.
 The treads and risers can be wood or metal.
 It is also possible to have wood steps and a steel riser plate.